Browse CSI Exam Guides: CSC, IFC, EXMP, WME, FP I, FP II, Compliance & Derivatives

 CSI FP II Guide

-Use this page as the main guide home for CSI Financial Planning II on SecuritiesMastery.com.
+Use this page as the main CSI Financial Planning II exam guide.
 FP II is the more integrated planning paper.
-It expects you to connect retirement, tax, insurance, business, family-law, and estate consequences inside the same recommendation instead of solving each topic as a separate checklist.
+It expects you to connect retirement, tax, insurance, business, family law, and estate consequences inside the same recommendation instead of solving each topic as a separate checklist.

 Exam snapshot